vvo/selenium-runner/README.md

 seleniumRunner(config, tests, testCallback, endCallback);

 // For each browser, you get the result of calling your test (check-title) here
-// You always get the context: browser + called url function testCallback(err, context) {
+// You always get the context: {url: 'http://', browser: {browserName: '', version: }}
+function testCallback(err, context) {
   console.log('A test finished', arguments);
 }